10th Jun 2018 | US Open

 Top-70 on tour strokes gained tee to green

-Eight of the last nine champions ranked inside the top-70 on tour for strokes gained tee-to-green.
+Nine of the last ten champions ranked inside the top-70 on tour for strokes gained tee-to-green.
 You have to strike it well to win a US Open.

 Top-70 on tour for birdie conversion

 On a tough course birdie opportunities are few and far between.
 To win a US Open you have to convert your chances.
-The last nine winners all ranked inside the top-70 on tour for this metric.
+The last ten winners all ranked inside the top-70 on tour for this metric, Koepka ranked second.

 Top-70 on tour for strokes gained with approaches

 The one category Koepka didn’t qualify last year but past US Open venues have demanded winners gained strokes on the field with their approaches.

 Top-60 on tour for strokes gained off the tee